fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmConsole/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmConsole
+title: FvwmConsole
-type : module
+type: module
-description : |
+description: |
   FvwmConsole runs in a terminal (such as xterm) and allows one to send commands to the running instance of fvwm.
 This is a very useful module in testing new configurations.